CalleP/BWC-xbox-controller/README.md

 $ sudo pip install websocket-client

-And place my script next to the downloaded file.
+And place my script next to the lego-pi folder file.